FREQUENTLY ASKED QUESTIONS

 50 units of Botox are usually needed for each axilla.
 The number of units required may vary depending on the individual patient.
 Visible results are usually seen in just a few days.*

-Note: Dr. Vafa uses Preserved Normal Saline for reconstitution of Botox which decreases the discomfort of the injections.
+Note: our doctor team uses Preserved Normal Saline for reconstitution of Botox which decreases the discomfort of the injections.

 WHAT CAUSES UNDERARM SWEATING?